Galatians 3 Devotional Commentary

 Galatians 3:9

-All who believe on Him are reconciled to God through the blood of the Christ, having our sins washed clean away and being clothed in His righteousness, through time and into read more...
+All who believe on Him are reconciled to God through the blood of Christ, having our sins washed clean away and being clothed in His righteousness, through time and into read more...

 Galatians 3:10